 - Descriptions of current program offerings for school and community groups, with special programs for preschool and kindergarten, elementary, middle, and high school students, and community groups.

 - Information about our Planetarium and its many programs.

-- Teacher and student resources, including detailed tour descriptions and corresponding Michigan Curriculum Framework objectives, pre- and post-visit materials, discovery guides, and crossword puzzles.
+- Teacher and student resources, including detailed tour descriptions and corresponding Michigan Curriculum Framework objectives, discovery guides, and pre- and post-visit materials.

 - Information and resources for U-M Groups and Classes